-Subscribed capital may be paid in cash or in kind.
-However, where paid in kind, an appraisal is required from an expert chosen by the contributor (for an SRL) or - except in certain cases mentioned in Appendix I - appointed by a competent Court (for an SPA) to value the assets or the receivables contributed.
-The shares and the quotas corresponding to such contribution are considered fully paid up upon the relevant subscription.
+Subscribed corporate capital may be paid in cash or in kind.
+However, where paid in kind, an appraisal is required from an expert chosen by the contributor (for an SRL) or - except in certain cases mentioned in Appendix 1 - appointed by a competent Court (for an SPA) to value the assets or the receivables contributed.
+The shares and the quotas corresponding to such contributions are considered fully paid up upon the relevant subscription.

-Filing of documents with the Companies Register held by the competent Chamber of Commerce
+Filing of documents with the Companies' Register held by the competent Chamber of Commerce

-Within 20 days of the date of incorporation, the notary must register the company in the competent companies' register held by the local Chamber of Commerce under whose jurisdiction the company's registered office falls.
+Within ten days of the date of incorporation, the notary must register the company in the competent Companies' Register held by the local Chamber of Commerce under whose jurisdiction the company's registered office falls.

-A company acquires legal personality and thus full corporate status only upon its registration/entry in the companies' register.
-The directors, however, can act in the name of the company prior to such date (but not prior to the date of the Deed of Incorporation).
+A company acquires legal personality and thus full corporate status, only upon its registration/entry in the Companies' Register.
+The directors, however, can act in the name of the company prior to such date.
 However, in these circumstances, they risk unlimited personal liability for such actions.